Professional Staff

 When she’s not working, she spends time on the side of a soccer field watching her teens play, experimenting with cooking new recipes, and reading mysteries.

-Niles Wilson (he/him) is the Program Manager of Frosh & Transfer 101.
+Niles Wilson (he/him) is the Assistant Director of Frosh 101 & Transfer 101.
 In his first stint with Academic Advising, he was the Program Coordinator for the New Student Programs team, where he supported the Approaching Stanford process and New Student Orientation.
 He worked closely with the Centers for Equity, Community, and Leadership, and this work with first-year students—especially those with minoritized identities—inspired him to pursue graduate studies at the University of Southern California.
 While at USC, Niles served as the Graduate Assistant with Asian Pacific American Student Services.
 He managed the center’s peer mentorship program supporting incoming Asian, Asian American, and Pacific Islander students’ transition to college and success in their first year.

 Niles received his B.A. in Psychology from Stanford University and his M.Ed. in Postsecondary Administration and Student Affairs from the University of Southern California.
 Outside of work, he enjoys unwinding at climbing gyms, watching new Marvel TV shows/movies, and cheering for his hometown Los Angeles Lakers.